JBoggsy/CozmoSoar/README.md

 - face-id

 Instructs Cozmo to rotate towards a face it sees.
 The face id should be one it knows about.

+#### set-backpack-lights
+*parameters:*
+- color

+Changes the color of the lights on Cozmo's back.
+The lights can be set to either red, green, blue, or white, or be turned off.

+#### drive-forward
+*parameters:*
+- distance
+- speed

+Instructs Cozmo to drive forward the given distance at the given speed.
+The distance is given in mm and the speed in mm/s.